IgorKurkov/barbershop/README.md

 # barbershop
-Design and frontend of awesome project
+Design and frontend of awesome project.
+2017